 The geyser is very active with frequent 15' (5 M) steaming plumes interrupted by brief periods of relative calm.
-Seated in the sun, on the geyser's edge provides the opportunity for a rest and absorb the beautiful sights and sounds.
+Seated in the sun, on the geyser's edge, provides the opportunity to rest, relax and absorb the profoundly beautiful sights and sounds.

 The runoff from the geyser creates a stream of vivid color from mineral deposits and bacterial mats.
 Water temperature is scalding.

 A pleasant walk leaves the geyser area and follows the colorful creek bed for quite a distance.